 • Full-shot performance weaker

-Callaway offers the PM Grind in sand and lob wedge lofts, while TaylorMade's similar model, the Milled Grind 2, is also available in gap wedge lofts.
-Although the narrower loft options might not be ideal for full-shot performance, the PM Grind is specially designed for clever shots around the green, and it excels in that area.
-If you want to improve your short game, the Callaway PM Grind is definitely worth checking out.
+Callaway offers the PM Grind in sand and lob wedge lofts, while TaylorMade's similar Milled Grind 2 is also available in gap wedge lofts.
+The narrower loft options limit full-shot performance, but the PM Grind is purpose-built for creative scoring shots around the green.

 Check Current Price ↗